tgvoskuilen/dropletFoam/utilities/chemistrySets/README.md

         return os;
     }
 ```
-* Add the new reaction to the reaction building macros in `thermophysicalModels/specie/reaction/reactions`
+* Add the new reaction to the reaction building macros in
+  `thermophysicalModels/specie/reaction/reactions` by making the following edits:
   * Open `makeChemkinReactions.C` and make the following edits:
-  * Add `#include "TsangHerronFallOffFunction.H"` after the line with the Troe function
+    * Add `#include "TsangHerronFallOffFunction.H"` after the line with the
+      Troe function
-  * Add the following around line 80 (copy the Troe version and replace Troe with TsangHerron)
+    * Add the following around line 80 (copy the Troe version and replace
+      Troe with TsangHerron)
 ```
     makePressureDependentReactions
     (